Cultural Sensitivity 101: The Fundamentals

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of McLean Hospital and Massachusetts General Hospital.
 McLean Hospital is accredited by the ACCME to provide continuing medical education for physicians.

-McLean Hospital designates this live activity for a maximum of 1.25 AMA PRA Category 1 Credit™.
+McLean Hospital designates this Enduring activity for a maximum of 1.25 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 - 1.25 Nursing Contact Hours

 Massachusetts General Laws, Chapter 13, sections 13, 14, 14A, 15 and 15D and Chapter 112, sections 74 through 81C authorize the Board of Registration in Nursing to regulate nursing practice and education.

 This program meets the requirements of the Massachusetts Board of Registration in Nursing (244 CMR 5.00) for 1.25 contact hours of nursing continuing education credit.
 Advance practice nurses, please note: Educational activities which meet the requirements of the ACCME (such as this activity) count towards 50% of the nursing requirement for ANCC accreditation.